canatakan/fairlanche/hardhat-project/README.md

 ## Deployment on Testnet

-To deploy the EtherDistributor contract on Avalanche Fuji testnet, run the following command:
+To deploy the NativeDistributor contract on Avalanche Fuji testnet, run the following command:

 ```bash
 npx hardhat run scripts/deploy.js --network fuji
 ```

-The EtherDistributor contract is currently deployed on the Avalanche Fuji testnet.
+The NativeDistributor contract is currently deployed on the Avalanche Fuji testnet.
 The contract address is verified on Snowtrace.
 The contract can be found at [0x66C695a59C8F748A792bfD6C447627664995d577](https://testnet.snowtrace.io/address/0x66c695a59c8f748a792bfd6c447627664995d577#readContract).

 ## Interacting with the Deployed Contract